Department of Finance (Papua New Guinea): Somare's Appointment of O'Neill

 In July 2010, Somare appointed MP Peter O'Neill as Treasury and Minister of Finance.
 According to PNG media sources, the appointment was seen as a "disaster".
-O'Neill, the current Prime Minister of PNG, was allegedly involved in the National Provident Fund (NPF) Tower fraud, in 1999, in which millions of Kina were stolen from the retirement savings of ordinary PNG citizens.
+O'Neill, the current Prime Minister of PNG, was allegedly involved in the National Provident Fund (NPF) Tower fraud, in 1999, in which millions of Kinas were stolen from the retirement savings of ordinary PNG citizens.

 There was a Commission of Inquiry into the NPF, which concluded in 2002 that O'Neill "definitely benefited from proceeds of the NPF Tower Fraud".

 The commission recommended that O'Neill and other members of parliament should be prosecuted for stealing, amongst other offences, however O'Neill was never charged.

 2021 ransomware

 The department suffered a ransomware attack that locked hundreds of millions of dollars.